 "After the pipers and players have been asked to play the dance, the dancer steps forward in a most elegant, polite, proud, and splendid manner, chooses a partner for whom he has a special liking among the girls and ladies present, and making his reverences, such as taking off his cap, kissing her hands, bending his knees, using friendly words and other similar ceremonies, invites her to have a lively, joyous and honest dance with him.

 "When she has consented to dance, they both step forward, join hands, embrace, and kiss each other (sometimes even on mouth) and further give show of friendship with suitable words and gestures.
 Thereafter, when the dance itself is about to begin, they first perform the preliminary dance.
 This is rather solemn, and gives rise to much less improper noise and activity than the after-dance does.
 During the preliminary dance, those couples who are in love have a better chance to make conversation than during the after-dance, where everything is somewhat disorderly, and there is no lack of running, scrambling, pressing of hands, secret pushing, jumping, shouting, and other improper goings-on.
 When the dance is over, the dancer takes his partner back to her seat, and with the same reverence takes leave of her, or else stays, sitting on her lap and talking to her."

-Each of the six programs on our disc contains a varied selection of dances and instrumentation, capturing perfectly the mood of infectious gaiety and lively enjoyment.
+Each of the six programmes on our disc contains a varied selection of dances and instrumentation, capturing perfectly the mood of infectious gaiety and lively enjoyment.
 Avoiding the extremes of "rough and reedy", we allow listeners to enjoy the pure music, its tunefulness and its instrumental variety.
-Listen to one or two programs, or all six in one go - it makes really delightful entertaiment.
+Listen to one or two sets, or all six in one go - it makes really delightful entertainment.

 Total time: 60:28